runpod/docs/docs/get-started.md

 # Get started with RunPod

-Learn how to create an account and deploy your first Pod.
+Learn how to create an account, deploy your first Pod, and execute code on it using JupyterLab.

-## Create an account
+## Step 1: Create an account

 Start by creating a RunPod account to access GPU Pods and Serverless compute resources: